Homesapp/Homesapp2/replit.md

 ## Overview

 HomesApp is a comprehensive SaaS platform for real estate property management, primarily focused on the Tulum, Quintana Roo market.
-It supports various user roles (master, admin, seller, owner, client) to manage properties, schedule appointments, create client presentations, coordinate services, and process offers.
-The platform aims to streamline property management operations, enhance user experience with a professional, data-dense dashboard, and includes features like role-based access control, Google Calendar integration, a service provider marketplace, property submission with digital agreement signing, and a full back office for offer management.
+It streamlines operations for various user roles (master, admin, seller, owner, client) through features like property management, appointment scheduling, client presentations, service coordination, and offer processing.
+The platform aims to enhance user experience with a professional, data-dense dashboard, role-based access, Google Calendar integration, a service provider marketplace, property submission with digital agreement signing, and a full back office for offer management.
+The business vision is to dominate the real estate property management sector in Tulum.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

-## Recent Changes (October 2025)

-### Navigation Updates
-- Removed "Mis" (my) prefix from Spanish navigation items:
-  - "Mis Citas" → "Citas"
-  - "Mis Favoritos" → "Favoritos"
-  - "Mis Oportunidades" → "Oportunidades"
-- English translations updated accordingly (Appointments, Favorites, Opportunities)

-### Internationalization Enhancements
-- Added comprehensive translations for RoleToggle component (Spanish/English)
-  - Role labels: Owner/Propietario, Client/Cliente
-  - Mode switching UI: "Cambiar modo"/"Switch mode"
-  - Role descriptions and success/error messages
-- Fully translated ClientPresentationCard component
-  - Card actions: Activate/Activar, Deactivate/Desactivar, Edit/Editar, Delete/Eliminar
-  - Property details: bedrooms, bathrooms, amenities
-  - Modality labels: Rent/Renta, Sale/Venta, Rent or Sale/Renta o Venta
-  - Match counters with proper pluralization
-- Complete sidebar internationalization (October 2025)
-  - Added 40+ translation keys (sidebar.*) for all menu items and sections
-  - All navigation items use titleKey property for consistent translation
-  - Section labels fully translated: Principal/Main, Administración/Administration, Servicios/Services
-  - Role-based menus properly localized for all user types
-- All UI text now properly internationalized

-### Sidebar Improvements
-- Collapsible sidebar with icon-only mode (uses Shadcn sidebar primitives)
-- Logo displays correctly: full logo when expanded, small icon when collapsed
-- RoleToggle adapts to sidebar state: full button with text when expanded, icon-only when collapsed
-- Help button adapts similarly to sidebar state
-- Button sizes consistent across collapsed/expanded states

-### Review System Implementation
-- Complete database schema for bidirectional reviews
-- RESTful API endpoints for all review types
-- Storage layer methods with filtering capabilities
-- See TEST_ACCOUNTS.md for detailed role-based review functionality

-### Promotional Banner Enhancements
-- Updated PublicDashboard promotional banners with relevant stock imagery (October 2025)
-  - Owner banner: professional property management dashboard image
-  - Service provider banner: service team performing maintenance work
-  - Affiliate banner: business partnership and referral network concept
-- Images now clearly represent each banner's purpose and message

-### Unified Application System (October 2025)
-- Created unified application page at `/aplicar` for seller and service provider applications
-- **Seller Applications**: Uses role-requests system with requestedRole: "seller"
-  - Form requires detailed sales experience description (min 50 characters)
-  - Integrated with existing role-request approval workflow
-- **Service Provider Applications**: Uses providerApplications system
-  - Supports multiple specialties: Limpieza, Mantenimiento, Plomería, Electricidad, etc.
-  - Collects contact info, experience, description, and optional references
-- Landing page includes visible "Aplicar Ahora" CTA in dedicated section
-- Two-step user flow: selection screen → application form → success confirmation
-- Available to both authenticated and unauthenticated users
-- Forms use React Hook Form with Zod validation
-- Success state shows confirmation message with navigation back to home

-### Role Request System Enhancement (October 2025)
-- **Mandatory Contact Information**: Role request applications now require email and WhatsApp contact information
-  - Added `email` (VARCHAR 255, NOT NULL) and `whatsapp` (VARCHAR 20, NOT NULL) fields to role_requests table
-  - Added `yearsOfExperience` (INTEGER) field for structured experience data
-  - Enhanced form validation: email format validation, WhatsApp minimum 10 characters
-  - Admin UI displays contact information prominently in highlighted section for easy access
-  - Full validation on both frontend (Zod) and backend (insert schema)
-- **Structured Experience Data**: Years of experience stored separately from description
-  - Numeric field for years of experience (not embedded in text)
-  - Separate fields for experience description and additional information
-  - Admin review page displays years and description independently

-### Admin Panel Enhancements (October 2025)
-- **Full English Translation**: All admin panel sections now fully translated to English
-  - Dashboard stats, pending reviews, property status indicators
-  - Loading states, quick actions, and all admin interface elements
-  - Consistent bilingual support across entire admin experience

-- **Admin Profile Management**: New dedicated profile page for administrators at `/admin/profile`
-  - Personal information editing (first name, last name, email)
-  - Profile photo upload with validation (max 2MB, images only)
-  - Password change functionality with current password verification
-  - Theme toggle integration (light/dark mode)
-  - Separate from regular user profiles, uses admin-specific authentication
-  - Extended `adminUsers` table with `profileImageUrl` field for avatar support

-- **User Menu Updates**: Streamlined administrator menu
-  - Removed "Backoffice" menu item for cleaner interface
-  - Added "My Profile" option for administrators (links to `/admin/profile`)
-  - Menu automatically adapts based on user role (admin vs regular user)
-  - Full translation support for menu items

-### Bug Fixes
-- Fixed toggle-active endpoint for presentation cards to properly toggle state instead of always activating
-- Endpoint now checks existing state before toggling, preventing "card not found" errors
-- Fixed reviewedBy field in role requests to be optional (prevents foreign key errors for admin users)

 ## System Architecture

 ### Frontend

 The frontend is built with React 18, TypeScript, and Vite, using Wouter for routing and TanStack Query for server state management.
-UI components are developed with Radix UI primitives and Shadcn/ui, styled using Tailwind CSS, and support light/dark themes and internationalization (Spanish/English).
+UI components leverage Radix UI primitives and Shadcn/ui, styled with Tailwind CSS, and support light/dark themes and internationalization (Spanish/English).
 It features a professional design system and role-switching capabilities.

 ### Backend